taiwangoldcard/website/content/community.md

 title: "Taiwan Gold Card Community"
 ---

-> #### We are a community of more than 150+ Gold Card Holders supporting each others.
+> #### We are a community of more than 300+ Gold Card Holders supporting each others.
 We meet regularly through monthly events.
-If you have the Employment Gold Card and want be part to the community, feel free to fill the [Google Form](https://forms.gle/K88uVy2jMW61DpT2A)
+If you have the Employment Gold Card and want to be part to the community, feel free to fill the [Google Form](https://forms.gle/K88uVy2jMW61DpT2A)

 {{< block "grid-2 mt-2 homepage-div" >}}